nfnty/dockerfiles/images/arch-mini/README.md

 * tar
 * xz

-Build archive by running `scripts/mkimage.sh` as root.
+Build archive by running `scripts/build_archive.sh` as root.

+When building the image you need to run [haveged](https://wiki.archlinux.org/index.php/Haveged) or similar if your available random entropy is low.